-The Office of Legal Affairs serves as the point of contact for international employees for whom the University will be obtaining work authorization.
+The Office of Legal Affairs serves as the point of contact for select international employees for whom the University will be obtaining work authorization.
 Please note that the Office of Legal Affairs cannot provide legal representation or services to any employee, including international employees who are going through the process of obtaining visas and green cards for themselves or their families.
 Numerous attorneys do offer such services, and international employees may wish to avail themselves of the services of an outside practitioner.

 Have you changed your address?